 They say write about what you know – and boy do I know about marketing when you are shy!
-I am really good at being shy and really rubbish at self-promotion.
+I am good at being shy and really rubbish at self-promotion.

 And it doesn’t stop there for me – sometimes my shyness easily flows into being insecure.
-Which means I get embarrassed, overly aware of every detail and on really bad days I can turn skills into faults in a blink of an eye!
+This means I get embarrassed, overly aware of every detail and on really bad days I can turn skills into faults in a blink of an eye!

 I once invented a fictitious work persona which I would pretend to be!

 It was my first business and I was so shy I couldn’t run it solely being myself.
 I have improved somewhat these days but I still struggle a bit, although I no longer feel the need to be someone else.